How to Avoid Misunderstandings in Relationships

 If you take something in the wrong sense or understand it wrongly, it is misunderstanding, whether it is about the words, actions, or behavior.

 A misunderstanding can occur with or without any communication.
-The medium of communication can be written, audio, face-to-face, video chat, or even a type chat on the computer or a mobile.
+The medium of communication can be a typical letter on paper, audio, face-to-face chat, video chat, or even a type chat on the computer or a mobile.

 Even abstaining yourself from communication could lead to the development of misunderstanding.
 However, misunderstanding is generally miscommunication, and not the lack of communication.

-Misunderstanding can happen to both or all the parties involved in a relationship, or it can be one-sided.
-Whatever be the case, misunderstandings can always be avoided.
+Misunderstanding can happen to both or all the parties that involve in a relationship.
+Or it can be a one-side misunderstanding.
+Whatever be the case, one can always avoid misunderstandings.

 “Most quarrels amplify a misunderstanding.” ~ Andre Gide